Work Study FAQ's

 All paperwork is completed with the Work Study Coordinator at the time of your training.
 Once you have been hired in a department, the Supervisor will need to email the Work Study Coordinator to confirm you have been hired.
 Then you will need to set up an appointment with the Work Study Coordinator to complete training.

 How many hours am I allowed to work?

-Students are limited to 2 jobs within an academic year.
-You may work up to 20 hours per week during the school year, as long as you have remaining FWS or AUWG award.
-Most students average between 10 and 15 hours per week with a ten-hour per week limit for freshmen.
+Freshmen are eligible to work up to 10 hours per week during the academic year and upper classman are eligible to work up to 20 hours per week during the academic year as long as you have remaining FWS or AUWG award.
 It is your responsibility to budget your hours for the whole semester so you do not run out of eligibility.

 What will my pay be?

-You will need to discuss your individual pay with your supervisor.
-However, most jobs on campus begin pay at minimum wage with the possibility of a raise at the end of each semester.
+You will need to discuss your individual pay with the Work Study Coordinator.
+However, most jobs on campus begin pay at minimum wage with the possibility of a raise at the end of each academic year.

 How do I get paid for the hours that I work?